 Timothy Lister and Tom DeMarco didn’t include a bibliography in Peopleware, so I swept through the book and produced one for curious readers.

 (Sorry for the bad formatting.
-Here’s a life tip: never use a CMS promises continued development.
+Here’s a life tip: never use a CMS that promises continued development.
 Just grab one that already works.)

 Free Articles